Introduction to NumPy genfromtxt

 Output:

-Here in the above example we have called the numpy and io libraries for generating the output array from the genfromtxt function.
-Data is manually given in string format and it is passed through the genfromtxt function using the stringio function since we have used the unicode of string in data.
-The delimiter used is comma which will separate the values by identifying the comma.
-The output array generated is in resultant array of the genfromtxt function.
+In the above example, we have called the numpy and io libraries for generating the output array from the genfromtxt function.
+The genfromtxt part processes the data provided in string format using the stringio function since the data is in Unicode string format.
+The delimiter used is a comma which will separate the values by identifying the comma.
+The output array generated is in the resultant array of the genfromtxt function.

-The input format can be given as list of string or a string or a generator or open object file with a read function.
-Depending upon the input type the genfromtxt function assumes and prints the output array.
+You can provide the input in various formats, such as a list of strings, a single string, a generator, or an open object file with a read function.
+The genfromtxt function assumes and prints the output array depending on the input type.

-For example when we provide a single string genfromtxt function considers it as file name in local or remote location.
-When a string list is provided it considers each string as a separate line in the file.
-We can also pass the url location to the genfromtxt function which will download and open the file from that url location.
+For example, when we provide a single string genfromtxt function considers it as the file name in a local or remote location.
+Each string will be considered a distinct line in the file when submitting a list of strings.
+We can also pass the url location to the genfromtxt function, which will download and open the file from that url location.

 Example #2

-In this example we will see how we can use the delimiter option depending upon our width of the values in our input file to separate the data for our output array.
+In this example, we will see how we can use the delimiter option depending on the width of the values in our input file to separate the data for our output array.

 Code: